EleniNtz13/Dept._DS_Sparti_Students_Conference_2025/README.md

 #### 2️⃣ Question Generation Based on Algorithm Parameters (API_Conf_DS_2025.py)
-The second code uses the OpenAI API to generate multiple-choice questions based on the algorithm’s logic and structure 🧠, without external documents.
+The second code uses the OpenAI API to generate multiple-choice questions *based on the algorithm’s logic and structure 🧠*, without external documents.
 The questions are created in Greek and are tailored to the Steepest Descent method, using a predefined prompt that includes theoretical context and algorithmic details.
 The difficulty of each question is defined using a Likert scale (1–5), and the output is saved in a text file.

 #### 3️⃣ Question Generation Based on PDF Input (API_PDF.py)
-The third code also uses the OpenAI API, but with a different approach: it enhances the language model’s input by providing a PDF document 📝 containing theoretical or practical content related to the Steepest Descent method.
+The third code also uses the OpenAI API, but with a different approach: it enhances the language model’s input *by providing a PDF document 📝* containing theoretical or practical content related to the Steepest Descent method.
 The model extracts relevant information from the PDF and generates questions accordingly, allowing for deeper contextualization and more accurate alignment with the source material.

-#### 🔍 Key Difference Between Code 2 and Code 3
-Code 2: Generates questions based on predefined algorithmic data and prompts, focusing on the internal logic of the Steepest Descent method.

-Code 3: Enhances the model’s understanding by feeding it a PDF document, from which it extracts information to generate questions.
-This allows for more nuanced and content-rich question creation, especially useful when working with educational or scientific texts.

 ### 📊 What the Code Demonstrates to the User
 - The practical application of optimization theory